marijnh/Eloquent-JavaScript/08_error.md

 too much time to exhaustively test everything every time you make a change.

-Computers are good at repetetive tasks, and testing is the ideal repetetive task.
+Computers are good at repetitive tasks, and testing is the ideal repetitive task.
 Automated testing is the process of writing a program that tests another program.
 Writing tests is a bit more work than testing manually, but once you've done it you gain a kind of
 superpower: it only takes you a few seconds to verify that your